Office of Student Conduct and care

 Mastodon Student Relief Fund

 The Mastodon Student Relief Fund provides financial support to currently enrolled degree-seeking PFW students who experience an accident, illness, financial hardship, or other situation that may jeopardize their ability to succeed academically.
-Before completing the application below, it’s important for the Mastodon Student Relief Fund committee to understand what resources you have been made aware of.
-Have you heard about the Zielinski Angel Fund Emergency Aid?
-If not, please inquire here (The Zielinski Angel Fund Emergency Aid) if you are eligible.
-Have you heard about the Brown Ink Society Emergency Assistance for PFW Students?
-If not, please inquire here (Brown Ink Society Emergency Assistance).
-Please note that applications must be a nomination for a student from a staff or faculty member.
-If you have not checked into both emergency funds prior to the start of this application, please do so first.
-Failure to do so may result in not receiving the requested funds.
+In addition to this fund, Purdue University Fort Wayne also offers the Zielinski Angel Fund Emergency Aid (learn more here) and the Brown Ink Society Emergency Assistance (learn more here).
+Please note that applications for the Brown Ink Society Emergency Assistance must be a nomination for a student from a staff or faculty member.
+Please consider checking into both emergency funds when considering The Mastodon Student Relief Fund.